reims2/reims2-docs/src/philscore.md

 > [!NOTE]
 > If the rx has BAL enabled for an eye, we bypass steps 2 and 4 for that eye and only filter the sphere and cylinder tolerance for that eye using the sphere and cylinder of the non-BAL eye.
 This is done using [`checkForTolerances`](#checkfortolerances) with an increased tolerance of 1.0.

-After filtering, we calculate the PhilScore.
+After filtering, we calculate the PhilScore for the remaining glasses using the following steps:

 1. Calculate the initial PhilScore for OD and OS separately using [`calcInitialDiffScore`](#calcinitialdiffscore).
 2. Adjust the initial PhilScore for OD and OS separately based on the rules in [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
-3. Add both OD+OS philscore to get the final PhilScore.
+3. Sum the OD and OS philscore to get the final PhilScore.
 4. Arrange the glasses by PhilScore in ascending order.

 ## Filtering Function Descriptions